 Clear Sky Commissions Geophysics Program at the Halo Project in Big Smoky Valley

-VANCOUVER, British Columbia, Dec.
+/EIN News/ -- VANCOUVER, British Columbia, Dec.
 06, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has engaged Axiom Exploration Group and Mira Geoscience to complete a geophysics program at the Halo Project in Big Smoky Valley, Nevada.
+(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTCQB: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has engaged Axiom Exploration Group and Mira Geoscience to complete a geophysics program at the Halo Project in Big Smoky Valley, Nevada.

 Company CEO, Patrick Morris, said, “Clear Sky continues to execute on our exploration and development plan, with our two-pronged approach to unlocking the claystone value.
 While our metallurgical team is hard at work with the processing and extraction technology, our exploration team continues to build out our geological understanding of both Halo and ELi projects.
 This geophysics program will be used as a key input for 2023 exploration and development, which is planned to include an inaugural exploration drill program.”